mpilosov/home/content/about.md

 ## Write code for people, not machines.

+I am a bridge.
-I approach education and software engineering as art---with attention to beautiful design, usability, and display of technical mastery.
+I approach education and software engineering as art.

 I enable experts to make better decisions by building them new tools for innovation and sharpening their existing ones.